yacubus-bishcus/mantis/README.md

 Export the path to the untarred NRF Database for example in the user's bash:

 `export G4NRFGAMMADATA=/path/to/Database/Database1.1`

-Also be sure to export the ROOT Cmake path in the directory where the user built ROOT for example in user's bash:

-`export ROOTCMAKEPATH=/path/to/root_build_directory/etc/cmake`

 Lastly some path issues may occur without the following lines in the user's bash: